mogenson/async.h/README.md

 ```
 /* Resets a task by passing the TASK_RESET task_control command.
 Task will start
- * execution at the beginning and yield at the TASK_BEGIN macro.
-Task may yield
+ * execution at the beginning and yield at the BEGIN macro.
+Task may yield a
- * a pointer to a return result or else NULL.
+ * pointer to a return result or else NULL.
  *
  * Examples:
  *     RESET(task, arg1, arg2)